7ire/dotfiles/scripts/chroot/archinstall.md

 ```
 ## CHROOT
 ### Package manager configuration
-Configure the package manager cache clean using `paccache.timer` daemon provide in the `pacman-contrib` and improve the readability of the progress bar of it by adding **Color** and **ILoveCandy** tag in the configuration file.
+Configure the package manager cache clean using `paccache.timer` daemon provided in the `pacman-contrib` and improve the readability of the progress bar by adding **Color** and **ILoveCandy** tags in the configuration file.
 ``` bash
 # Path of the configuration file
 pacman_conf="/etc/pacman.conf"